-Follow these tips to create a rockin’ bookstagram of your own.
+Follow these Bookstagram tips to create a rockin’ account of your own.

 Just like with any other Instagram account, if you want to get a decent following, you’ll need a name that’s unique enough to stand out, but also easy enough to remember while giving users a hint about what kind of content you post.